MixinNetwork/mixin/README.md

-   listsnapshots                List finalized snapshots getsnapshot                  Get the snapshot by hash gettransaction               Get the finalized transaction by hash getutxo                      Get the UTXO by hash and index listmintdistributions        List mint distributions listallnodes                 List all nodes ever existed getinfo                      Get info from the node help, h                      Shows a list of commands or help for one command
+   listsnapshots                List finalized snapshots getsnapshot                  Get the snapshot by hash gettransaction               Get the finalized transaction by hash getcachetransaction          Get the transaction in cache by hash getutxo                      Get the UTXO by hash and index listmintworks                List mint works listmintdistributions        List mint distributions listallnodes                 List all nodes ever existed getinfo                      Get info from the node dumpgraphhead                Dump the graph head help, h                      Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --node value, -n value  the node RPC endpoint (default: "127.0.0.1:8239") --dir value, -d value   the data directory
-   --help, -h              show help (default: false) --version, -v           print the version (default: false)
+   --time                  print the runtime (default: false) --help, -h              show help (default: false) --version, -v           print the version (default: false)
 ```